jason-weirather/CIBERSORT/README.md

 `CIBERSORT_package.zip`

-### 2. Clone this repository and into its directory.
+### 2. Clone this repository and enter into its directory.

 ```
 $ git clone https://github.com/jason-weirather/CIBERSORT.git